 Testing Dishonesty and Behavioral Guidelines

-The following guidelines must be adhered to before, during, or after taking a test administered by the Testing Department at Miami Dade College (MDC).
+The following guidelines must be adhered to before, during, or after taking a test administered by the Testing and Assessment Department at Miami Dade College (MDC).
 These guidelines also apply to MDC students taking tests at other institutions.
-Test takers must refrain from:

 - Communicating with others, other than testing personnel, while taking a test, including giving or receiving assistance from other examinees.

 - Removing or attempting to remove a test book, a test question, or a portion of a test in any way or format from the testing room.

 - Circulating, reproducing, or otherwise obtaining advance access to test materials prior to, during, and after taking a test.

 - Submitting another person's work as your own, such as taking or attempting to take a test for another person.

 - Falsifying information, forging signatures, and/or presenting false identification, or falsifying information on any of the following: official document, grade report, authorization letter, transcript, test scores or any other type of document.

 - Bringing firearms or weapons of any kind inside the Testing Department as per College and State policy.

 - Using or possessing books, notes/papers of any kind, calculators, watches, mechanical pencils, earplugs, hats, headsets, rulers, listening devices (including Bluetooth), paging devices (beepers), cellular phones, tablets, recording or photographic devices, and other aids, unless previously authorized.